 Venecia is on the corner of the plaza to the left of the church.
 Food is cheap and of a decent quality.
 Sit outside on the balcony to take advantage of the views.

 We also had a quick lunch at Restaurante María C. The service was friendly, food was cheap at COP$7,000 for a set menu, but we weren’t too impressed with the quality.

 We stayed at the Hotel Sueño Dorado.
 It’s a decent hotel with clean rooms and lukewarm water but not so good wifi.
 There are two locations.
-The main location, a half block from the plaza, costs COP$44,000.
+The main location, a half block from the plaza, costs COP$45,000 (as of July 2017).
 The other location, another 2 blocks down a steep hill in an unmarked building, costs COP$25,000 per night.
 There are no differences in the rooms in either location.

 Aguadas has some steep hills in town.
 Be very careful if it’s raining.
 It can get very slippery.
 I wiped out on a sidewalk even when being careful.